LukasRennhofer/VantorEngine/README.md

 - **Community Contributions**: Welcome but may be adapted to fit internal roadmap
 - **No Stability Guarantees**: Breaking changes can occur between versions

-The engine is made available for educational purposes and community collaboration, but production use is not recommended for external users.
+The engine is made available for educational purposes and community collaboration, but production use is not recommended until a stable release is announced.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>